-Currently, there are 63, 915, 000 internet subscribers in Bangladesh according to Bangladesh Telecommunication Regulatory Commission [BTRC] and a staggering 60, 037, 000 of them are mobile internet subscribers!
-During late 2000s, internet in Bangladesh saw a boom and the number of internet subscribers has been increasing progressively ever since.
-To set some context, in October 2015, internet subscribers in Bangladesh was 54.7 million according to BTRC and by October 2016, the number has jumped to a striking 64 million!
-With help from the state and young entrepreneurs, tech ecosystem in Bangladesh is on the rise.
+Currently, there are 63, 915, 000 internet subscribers in Bangladesh according to the Bangladesh Telecommunication Regulatory Commission [BTRC], and a staggering 60, 037, 000 of them are mobile internet subscribers!
+During the late 2000s, the internet in Bangladesh saw a boom and the number of internet subscribers has been increasing progressively ever since.
+To set some context, in October 2015, internet subscribers in Bangladesh were 54.7 million according to BTRC and by October 2016, the number has jumped to a striking 64 million!
+With help from the state and young entrepreneurs, the tech ecosystem in Bangladesh is on the rise.

 Female users in digital platforms: